cbartram/kraken-api/README.md

 ## Revoking Plugin Access & Beta Plugins

 Currently, there is no automated process for handling beta plugins.
 They are purchased with 0 tokens the same as normal plugins.
-When it comes time to release it live you will need to run a script like this:
+When it comes time to release it live you will need to run a script like this in order to revoke user access to their beta plugins:

 ```mysql
 -- Define the plugin name you want to update